-Whether you plan to do the installation yourself or hire a professional, you need to know where to install a tankless water heater before you do anything.
+Whether you plan to do the tankless hot water heater installation yourself or hire a professional, you need to know where to install it before you do anything.

 Don’t assume that your plumber knows all the tankless water heater location codes for your area.

 Why do you need to know the tankless water heater location?

 For one thing, you can figure out how much the installation will cost before you get started based on where to put the tankless water heater.
 The further from a water or gas source the more the labor and parts will cost.
 Even more expensive is running a long vent to the outside of the house.

 The attractive thing about tankless water heaters is that you aren’t as restricted to where they can be installed as a storage tank system is.
 That said, you are still required to have a certain tankless water heater clearance to windows and other factors.

 Let’s dive right into the meat of the guide on tankless water heater location requirements!